 Considering that jewelry photography is tough even for pros, we have created a series of easy-to-follow articles to guide our ecommerce clients to shoot beautiful jewelry photos.
 These techniques were put together by our professional photographers, and are often used in our photography studio while shooting our client’s jewelry.
 Last time we covered how to shoot rings, today we’ll walk you through the steps on how to photograph earrings that look like they’re floating.
 This technique will allow you to capture details of the front, back, and side of your earrings.
 We’ll cover how to shoot dangles or leverback earrings and studs.
 Let’s get started!

 Picsera offers jewelry photography and retouching, so you can focus on your business instead.
 Spend a fraction of the cost, time, and effort of jewelry photography with Picsera.
 Click here to find out more.

-We’ll cover two ways of shooting dangles or leaverback earrings: with an open frame and with an earring holder.
-Our preferred set up is with the open frame, but try both and discover what works for you.
+We’ll cover two ways of taking pictures of earrings that are dangle or leaverback-type: with an open frame and with an earring holder.
+Our preferred set up is with the open frame, but try both and discover what earring photography works best for you.